CallMeSnacktime/free-gen-ai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 ### Clues & Considerations
 - Try and provide a non-nested bulleted list
 - You can talk about the vocabulary but try to leave out spanish words because the student can refer to the vocabulary table
+- Don't give away conjugations and tenses before the student attempts to answer -

 <example>
     <user:input>